Mitral Valve Prolapse

 Medically reviewed by Drugs.com.
 Last updated on Jul 4, 2022.

 What is mitral valve prolapse (MVP)?

-What are the signs and symptoms of MVP?
+What signs and symptoms may I have with MVP?

 How is MVP diagnosed?